 Alice Ruiz is a partner in a business entity.
-She has a 25% interest.
-On Schedule A-2, she must disclose 25% of the fair market value of the business entity; 25% of the gross income to the business entity (even though all of the income received was reinvested in the business and she did not personally receive any income from the business); and the name of each source of \$40,000 or more to the business.
+Alice has a 25% interest.
+On Schedule A-2, Alice must disclose 25% of the fair market value of the business entity; 25% of the gross income to the business entity (even though all of the income received was reinvested in

-• Pat and Mark Johnson, a married couple, own Classic Autos.
+- the business and Alice did not personally receive any income from the business); and the name of each source of \$40,000 or more to the business. - Pat and Mark Johnson, a married couple, own Classic Autos.
 Income to this business was \$200,000.
-In determining the amount to report for income on Schedule A-2, Part 2, Mark must include his 50% share (\$100,000) and 50% of his spouse's share (\$50,000).
-Thus, his reportable income would be \$150,000 and he will check the box indicating \$100,001-\$1,000,000.
-(See Reference Pamphlet, page 13, for an example of how to calculate the value of this investment and interest in real property.)
+In determining the amount to report for income on Schedule A-2, Part 2, Mark must include Mark's 50% share (\$100,000) and 50% of Mark's spouse's share (\$50,000).
+Thus, Mark's reportable income would be \$150,000 and Mark will check the box indicating \$100,001-\$1,000,000.
+(See Reference Pamphlet, page 13, for an example of how to calculate the value of this investment and interest in real property.) - Renee Smith is an employee of a private company.
+Renee's employer offers the option of receiving a stipend in lieu of healthcare insurance provided by the employer.
+Since Renee Smith receives payments from their employer instead of healthcare insurance, Renee is required to report the gross income from the stipend payments.
+Renee would aggregate and report the total gross income received from both their stipend and salary on Schedule C.